AlphaGit/tech-garden/content/architecture/Cache concepts.md

   - cache
   - architecture
 ---
+## Caching

+Caching is the process of storing copies of files in a temporary storage location, known as a cache.
+The temporary storage location is faster to access than the underlying slower storage layer.
+The primary goal of caching is to increase data retrieval performance by reducing the need to access the underlying slower storage layer.

+When an order comes through and the food item already exists in the oven, this is called a **cache hit**.
+When it doesn’t exist, this is a **cache miss**.
+The success of a cache is quantified by the cache hit ratio, calculated as the number of cache hits divided by the total number of cache requests.
 ## Sharding

 Distributing the keys of the cache in multiple cache instances.
 There's usually a function that determines which key goes in which instance.
 (Hashing.)